zanio/e-commerce-project/README.md

 # e-commerce-project
-This is a simple website built with django
+This is an ecommerce application for Buying electronics equipment

 # [Electronics](https://joanna-folawemi-ecommerce.herokuapp.com/)